-Audiometric tests – planning for the new WHS regulations
+Audiometric tests – new WA WHS regulations

 Under these WHS regulations, the employer is required to provide audiometric testing at least every 2 years if hearing protection is used to protect the worker from the risk of hearing loss associated with noise that exceeds the exposure standard for noise (average of 85 dB(A) or peak of 140 dB(C)).

 - within 3 months of the worker commencing the work, and

 - at least every 2 years